External data is application compatibility and remediation data that originates outside of AppDNA.

 |Microsoft Windows 8 Shim Database||Windows 8, Windows 8.1, Windows Server 2012, Windows Server 2012 R2|

 This removes any existing external data journal entries for the affected applications and creates new external data journal entries.
 AppDNA automatically applies the external data to applications when they are first analyzed.
-Generally it is therefore only necessary to use this tool when you have explicitly made changes to the configuration of a data source or have changed the trust level.
+Generally it is therefore only necessary to use this tool when you have explicitly made changes to the configuration of a data source.

 AppDNA uses the journal mechanism to handle external data.
 When AppDNA applies the external data to your application portfolio, it creates a special external data journal entry for each matching application and report combination.
 If necessary, you can delete individual external data journal entries in the Journal screen.